RobertNorthard/robertnorthard.github.io/_posts/2019-10-21-bringing-control-to-jenkins-pipelines.markdown

 Shared libraries are a good start as it enables standard methods that product teams can use for their CI / CD steps.
 Teams still have control over the order of stages in the pipeline.
 In my opinion, we should be opinionated on the stages on what a CI / CD pipeline for say Java should look like.

-Now let's scale, imagine you have 100 services (same technology) spread across 100 repositories and we want to add a new "stage" to the pipeline for enhanced security testing.
-With this approach the product teams would have to update 100 repositories.
+Imagine we have made this improvement and scale again.
+You have 100 services (same technology) spread across 100 repositories and we want to add a new "stage" to the pipeline for enhanced security testing.
+With this type of change the product teams would still have to update 100 repositories as a new stage would need to be added.
 How might you tackle this?

 Linking into a previous blog post you could jump to buildpacks, but let's solve the problem with Jenkins pipelines first.